-The Words That Don't Mean "Word"
+Words That Don't Mean "Word"

 So What Did Christ Mean?

-While our English word "remarks" comes very close to the same meaning as rhema, the problem is logos, which is used some much more frequently.
+While our English word "remarks" comes very close to the same meaning as rhema, the problem is logos, which is used much more frequently.
 The English word most directly descended from it, "logic," doesn't really work.
 That word has become too closely associated with reasoning, especially formal reasoning.

 The common meaning of logos in Greek as "explanation," works well in most contexts in which Christ uses it.
-However, in a few verses, specifically Mat 18:23 and Mat 25:19, Christ clearly uses it in the sense of more in the sense of "accounting" since the context is numerical amounts, but "explanation" still works.
-Its meaning as "discussion," doesn't work, because most of what Christ uses "word" to refer to is not a "discussion" in the sense that there are two sides.
-If you look at the quotes with "word" in them, on the right side of you will see that Christ used the word logos in a way that clearly meant what he was explaining, or, more precisely, what he was given by the Father to explain, not general topics of this discussion.
+However, in a few verses, specifically Mat 12:36, Mat 18:23 and Mat 25:19, Christ clearly uses it in the sense of more in the sense of "accounting" since the context is numerical amounts, but "explanation" still works.
+Its meaning as "discussion," doesn't work, because most of what Christ uses as "word" to refer to is not a "discussion" in the sense that there are two sides.
+(If you look at the quotes with "word" in them, on the right side of them you will see that Christ used the word logos in a way that clearly meant what he was explaining, or, more precisely, what he was given by the Father to explain, not general topics of this discussion.)

 We also have to deal with the fact that logos is used in both in the singular, explanation, and plural, explanations.
 In the singular, Christ seems to use it to refer generally to all he has said, that is, "the explanation" that he has offered.
 The only problem with "explanation" is that it is a long, somewhat cumbersome word.
 The word "word" is pithier.

-However, in English, we have a couple of other options that are not typically used in NT translation.
+In English, we have a couple of other options that are not typically used in NT translation.
 The word "teaching" and especially the word, "lessons," both work well.
 Both capture the basic idea of the logos as an "explanation," that is, the logic of something.
 The word "lessons" seems to fit particularly well in the modern vernacular because it is used more generally that "teachings."
 While teachings come from a teacher, lessons come from life, mistakes, and God as well as a teacher.
 Christ uses logos in all of these ways.

 However, the words "lessons" and "teachings" are very education oriented, at least as we use them today.
 In Christ's time, people didn't go to school for the first part of their life, as we do now.
 Life's lessons were learned by living and listening to people and, for the Jews, discussing the scripture.
 Today, we more commonly use the terms "ideas" and "concepts" to refer to logical (logos) explanations for things.
-However, since "ideas" also has the sense of new inventions in English, perhaps our words of "concept" and "concepts" comes the closest to the concept Christ was trying to express when he used the term logos.
+Because "ideas" also has the sense of new inventions in English, perhaps our words of "concept" and "concepts" comes the closest to the concept Christ was trying to express when he used the term logos.